2024 Scholarships - Jackson County | CampusReel

 2024 Jackson County Scholarships

 Jackson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 44% of Jackson County residents in Missouri over the age of 25 have graduated with a professional degree - 13% have completed high school.
+Despite high costs, 12% of Jackson County residents in Oregon over the age of 25 have graduated with a professional degree - 39% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Jackson County residents in Missouri will continue to need help paying for college.
-19,410 men and 17,292 women are enrolled in grades 9-12 while 13,786 men 18,546 women are currently undergraduates in college.
+It’s clear that Jackson County residents in Oregon will continue to need help paying for college.
+5,232 men and 5,373 women are enrolled in grades 9-12 while 4,009 men 5,038 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Jackson County residents and can help pay for school in a variety of ways.
 Jackson County scholarships, whether they are exclusively available to Jackson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Jackson County residents.

 How much total award money and scholarships are available for Jackson County residents?